 By giving from your donor-advised fund, you may recommend how much and how often you want to give to New Day.
 You can also help continue the mission of New Day after your lifetime by naming New Day as the beneficiary of your DAF.
 Simply contact your fund administrator to recommend a grant name or name New Day as a beneficiary.
 And, please let us know so we can thank you for your generosity.

-Gifts of appreciated stock and securities are a cost-effective and tax-friendly way to fund research and care for those facing breast cancer.
+Gifts of appreciated stock and securities are a cost-effective and tax-friendly way to care for those facing the financial burden of cancer.
 You may be eligible for a tax deduction based on their full fair-market-value and avoid paying the capital gains tax.

 One of the most popular types of legacy gifts, bequests are gifts to New Day designated in your will that are simple, flexible and versatile.
 All you need is to add a few sentences to your will using legal bequest language.
 Because the gift is made after your death, you can change your mind at any time simply by changing your will.
 It’s flexible because you can specify anything from money to a prized possession to a percentage of your estate.
 Bequests are also entitled to an estate tax charitable deduction for their full value.